fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

 **1 confirmation**: The transaction is included in the latest block and double-spend risk decreases dramatically.
-Transactions which pay sufficient transaction fees need 10 minutes on average to receive one confirmation.
+Transactions which pay sufficient transaction fees need 75 seconds on average to receive one confirmation.
 However, the most recent block gets replaced fairly often by accident, so a double spend is still a real possibility.